How to avoid overeating at an Italian restaurant

-You are basically ordering a deliciously, seasoned dish of fish, meat or chicken and you are expected to order the sides separately.
+You are ordering a deliciously seasoned dish of fish, meat or chicken.
+You are then expected to order the sides separately.
 If it comes with something else it will be explicitly written in the description, like “with roasted potatoes.”

 Anything that is included was usually cooked in the same pan.
 So it logically gets piled onto the plate with the accompanying meat.

 - Pollo = Chicken

 - Coniglio = Rabbit (very common, so thought I’d warn you)